-In this webinar, Patralekha Chatterjee, award-winning journalist-columnist, will share her analysis of the fifth National Family Health Survey and explore how the Covid-19 pandemic might impact an already-fragile state of child nutrition.
+In this webinar, Patralekha Chatterjee, award-winning journalist-columnist, shared her analysis of the fifth National Family Health Survey and explored how the Covid-19 pandemic might impact an already-fragile state of child nutrition.

 Independent journalist, columnist and author focusing on development issues